80-Year Quest to Create Metallic Hydrogen May Finally Be Complete

 Advertisement

 Have scientists finally discovered metallic hydrogen?
-Is it time for researchers to book their tickets to the Nobel Prize ceremony in Oslo?
+Is it time for researchers to book their tickets to the Nobel Prize ceremony in Stockholm?
 No, unfortunately not.
 Maynard-Casely cautioned in another tweet that we’ll need to wait to see if the paper passes through the months-long peer review process.

 But it’s certainly an exciting time in the field, and scientists might finally be able to produce metallic hydrogen inside of diamond tips.
-Unscrewing the diamonds, well, that’s another story.
+Unscrewing the diamonds without losing the metal, well, that’s another story.

 Advertisement